The Top 10 Most Dangerous Roads in the UK

 Hardknott Pass

-Hardknott Pass is considered to be one of the most challenging in the UK.
+Hardknott Pass is considered one of the most challenging roads in the UK.
 It has earned this consideration due to its series of hairpin bends and the high risk of ice on the road.
 It is a steep, twisting, single-track road that cuts right through the heart of the Lake District between the Duddon Valley and Eskdale.

-It is an ancient road, and it is home to Hardknott Fort, which is one of the loneliest outposts of the Roman Empire, overlooking the pass.
+It is an ancient road, and it is home to Hardknott Fort, one of the loneliest outposts of the Roman Empire, overlooking the pass.
 It’s important when driving on this road that you don’t get distracted by the epic landscape and history-rich hills along the way.

 The A1 - Rutland